MicrosoftDocs/dynamics-365-project-operations/articles/environment/admin-trials.md

 ---
 title: Sign up for Project Operations admin lead trials
-description: This topic provides information about how to deploy an admin lead trial of Project Operations.
+description: This topic provides information about how to deploy a trial of Project Operations.
 author: ruhercul
 ms.date: 08/09/2021
 ms.topic: article